-The basic definition of Job Costing, is the calculation of all costs incurred in order to do a Job.
-These costs can be comprised of raw materials, labour, outwork and overhead costs.
+The basic definition of Job Costing is the calculation of all costs incurred in order to do a Job.
+These costs can be comprised of raw materials, labour, outwork, and overhead costs.

 Definition of a Job

-Other businesses will define a Job as being work done specifically for a customer and where the item being manufactured, is to the customer’s specific requirements.
+Other businesses will define a Job as being work done specifically for a customer and where the item is manufactured, is to the customer’s specific requirements.
 An example here is a company making curtains and soft furnishings.